The Scarboro Foreign Mission Society is a Roman Catholic missionary society involved in mission overseas and in Canada.

 In keeping with the spirit of the Second Vatican Council and at the urging of lay Catholics, Scarboro Missions began accepting lay missioners in the 1970s.
 Today, Scarboro priests and lay missioners work side by side and in co-operation with other mission groups all over the world.

-Read more about our history, a decade-by-decade look at our story as told through the Scarboro Missions magazine dating back to 1919.
-This historical overview, written by Grant Maxwell, appeared in the January and February 1993 issues of Scarboro Missions, in honour of our 75th Anniversary.
+Through the Years, is a decade-by-decade look at our story as told in the pages of Scarboro Missions magazine and its precursor China magazine from the inaugural issue in 1919 to the 1990s.
+Written by Grant Maxwell, this article appeared in two instalments in the January and February 1993 issues of Scarboro Missions magazine as part of the Society's 75th anniversary celebrations.

 SFM Deceased: Those who have gone before us